 Bokang Sibolla

-Founder, Sola Travel · Building Other Travellers, a video series · Selective digital growth and AI product consulting
+Sola Travel · The Other Travellers, a video series · Selective AI product and growth consulting

 How I build

-A decade of building things with digital, in very different kinds of rooms.
+I have spent a decade building in digital, in very different kinds of rooms.
 Global media networks.
 Behaviour-change work at scale.
 A telco.
 A growth firm I founded and ran.
 Smaller and service businesses.
 Documentary, training, and a film.
 The full list is in the work below.

 What changed in the last three years is what a single builder can carry.
-Cold outreach to find the right people.
-Lead generation to surface the ones already looking.
-Customer acquisition to turn attention into users.
-UX and UI to design what they meet.
-SEO to be found on Google, and now GEO to be cited by the AI engines that are quietly replacing it.
-Each of those used to be a separate specialist sitting in a separate room.
-With AI-native tools, they have collapsed into one connected practice that a single person can actually run.
-That collapse is the world I have been tracking, and the one I am building inside.
+Customer acquisition, the full funnel from outbound and paid through landing pages, lifecycle email, and attribution to conversion.
+Design powered by AI models trained on the references you give them, so the work that used to need a designer ships from one person.
+SEO to be found on Google, GEO to be cited by the engines quietly replacing it.
+Each of those used to be a separate specialist in a separate room.
+They have collapsed into one connected practice that one person can run.

 Selected work